Geosoft2/geosoft2-2024/Containerization-with-Docker/Containerization-with-Docker.md

 - **How Docker Changed the Game**:
   - Simplified container creation and management.
   - Provided a standard for containerization.

+ - **Key terms**:
+   - Dockerfile: <br>
+    - A text file with instructions for creating the Docker image <br>
+    - The "recipe" for the container
+   - Image: <br>
+     - A "blueprint" of a container, built from a Dockerfile <br>
+     - Contains all necessary files and dependencies (operating system, libraries, code, etc.) <br>
+     - Basis for further container starts
+  - Volumes: Persistent storage of data independent of containers
 ---

-## 6. How to Containerize an Application Using Docker
+## 5. How to Containerize an Application Using Docker

 ### Steps to Containerize a Simple Application: